 - Encourage faculty and administrative offices to have in-person and virtual office hour options following guidance.

-- Deliver Graduate Courses remotely, with exceptions based on laboratory needs or other mitigating factors.
+- Deliver Graduate Courses remotely, with exceptions based on laboratory needs or other pedological factors.

 - Work closely with town, borough, county, and state leadership and agencies.